bxparks/AceSegment/examples/MemoryBenchmark/README.md

 * `StringScroller`
 * `LevelWriter`

-The `StubDisplay` is a dummy subclass of `LedDisplay` needed to create the various Writers.
+The `StubModule` is a dummy subclass of `LedModule` needed to create the various Writers.
 To get a better flash consumption of the Writer classes, this stub class should be subtracted from the numbers below.
 (Ideally, the `generate_table.awk` script should do this automatically, but I'm trying to keep